Nageswar-Sahoo/EMLO4_HYDRA/README.md

 ![image](https://github.com/user-attachments/assets/43d0a2ab-61e9-4551-9427-d14ddf12ecc0)

-By default, LitServe may be single-threaded, meaning it processes requests one by one on a single worker process or thread.
-While this works for light traffic, it is not ideal for handling concurrent requests in a production environment.
+By default, LitServe may be single-threaded, meaning it processes requests one by one on a single worker process or thread this is one of the primary reasion for less Requests per Second.

 <h3>2.
 Batching Requests for Efficiency</h3>